LGBTQ rights in the Middle East: History

 Transgender people have also faced backlash in West Asia and North Africa in the late 1900s.
 There was fear that because one could not differentiate men and women based on their outer appearance, it would cause instability within society.
 Gender-affirming surgeries were introduced and became accessible and prevalent among transgender women in Iran.
 In 1976, the Medical Council of Iran outlawed gender reassignment surgery after seeing the increase of procedures among transgender women.
 They have changed this ruling since then.

-Before globalization, West Asia men and women who had homosexual relations did not consider themselves to be 'homosexual'.
-Due to the exchanges between Western Europe and West Asia, the idea of "homosexuality" was introduced to West Asian regions and these people were then encouraged to associate themselves with new labels, such as "gay", "lesbian", "straight", and more.
+Before globalization, West Asian men and women who had homosexual relations did not consider themselves to be 'homosexual'.
+Due to exchanges between Western Europe and West Asia, the idea of "homosexuality" was introduced to the region and these people were then encouraged to associate themselves with new labels, such as "gay", "lesbian", "straight", and more.
 Before the use of these labels, people did not categorize their sexuality in that way.

 West Asia today

 In Iran, Saudi Arabia, Qatar, and Yemen, the laws state that if a person is found guilty of engaging in same-sex sexual behavior, the death penalty would be applied.
-According to Country Reports of the US Department of State, in Saudi Arabia there are no established LGBT organizations.
-Furthermore, reports of official and social discrimination on the grounds of sexual orientation remains unclear because of strong social pressure not to discuss LGBT matters.
+According to Country Reports of the US Department of State, in Saudi Arabia there are no established LGBTQ organizations.
+Furthermore, reports of official and social discrimination on the grounds of sexual orientation remains unclear because of strong social pressure not to discuss LGBTQ matters.
+Iran legally allows sex change, but non-binary people are not recognized.

 Jordan and Bahrain are the only Arab countries where homosexuality is legal; some West Asian nations have some tolerance and legal protections for transsexual and transgender people.
 For example, the Iranian government has approved sex change operations under medical approval.
 The Syrian government has approved similar operations back in 2011.

-LGBT rights movements have existed in West Asian nations, including Turkey and Lebanon.
-However, in both Turkey and Lebanon, changes have been slow and recent crackdown on LGBT oriented events have raised concerns about the freedom of association and expression of LGBT people and organizations.
+LGBTQ rights movements have existed in West Asian nations, including Turkey and Lebanon.
+However, in both Turkey and Lebanon, changes have been slow and recent crackdown on LGBTQ oriented events have raised concerns about the freedom of association and expression of LGBTQ people and organizations.
+Lebanon is considerably more tolerant of homosexuality than neighboring countries.